| cittern | ATLAS of Plucked Instruments |

 Harzzither

-In the German area of the Harz mountains the cittern (with the German name "zither") devoloped over the centuries quite similar to the Thüringer Zister.
+In the German area of the Harz mountains the cittern (with the German name "zither") developed over the centuries quite similar to the Thüringer Zister.
 It was called Harzzither, or Bergzither.
 At the beginning of 20th century the Harzzither changed : the neck with the P-shape gave way to the normal rounded neck.
-The same happened with the tuning head : the cittern-like long curved peghead with friction pegs on both sides was deserted (under influence of the spanish guitar), in favour of mechanical guitartuners with a slotted peghead.
-This zither resembles a flat-back mandolin.
-Harzzithers have always been made by local crafsmen, often by the players themselves.
+The same happened with the tuning head : the cittern-like long curved peghead with friction pegs on both sides was abandoned (under influence of the spanish guitar), in favour of a slotted peghead with mechanical guitar-tuners.
+This zither resembles (with 4 courses) a flat-back mandolin.
+Harzzithers were always made by local crafsmen, often by the players themselves.
 So - although there are lots of similarities between them - they all look different.
 However the body outline is quite similar in all surviving instruments, with a flat back and hardly any tapering of the sides.
-The soundholes is often covered with a woodcarving - either separate or cut in the front.
-The strings run over a loose bridge to a stringholder at the edge of the body.
-The Harzzither usually has 8 strings in 4 double
+The soundhole is sometimes covered with a woodcarving - either a separate inlay, or cut in the front.
+The strings run over a loose bridge to a wooden stringholder at the edge of the body.
+The Harzzither usually has 8 metal strings in

 |||||||||||||